dart-archive/angulardart.org/site/tutorial/04-ch02-component.markdown

 <aside class="alert alert-info">
 <b>Note:</b>
-While this tutorial often refers to the scope as being the context to simplify things, the execution context is actually hold by the <code>context</code> property of the scope.
+While this tutorial often refers to the scope as being the context to simplify things, the execution context is actually held by the <code>context</code> property of the scope.
 </aside>